-- Physical including hitting, kicking, pushing, spitting or any use of violence - Verbal name-calling, persistent teasing, spreading rumour, writing awful things about someone, using offensive names when addressing another pupil - Emotional deliberately excluding another student, tormenting, treating what someone says with disrespect.
-Indirect emotional tormenting, e.g. excluding another pupil from a group activity - Sexual unwanted physical contact, sexually abusive comments, lesbian, gay, bisexual or transsexual abuse. - Menacing demanding money or possessions, or to copy home learning or classwork, demanding the victim or bystander's silence when bullying has occurred - Racial racial taunts, graffiti, gestures - Misusing technology in or out of school Cyber-bullying, using mobile phones/texts, social media, camera/video apps or any other technology-based platform - Interfering with another pupil's property, by stealing, hiding or damaging it - Belittling another pupil's abilities and achievements. - Indirect emotional tormenting, e.g. excluding another pupil from a group activity - Ridiculing another pupil's appearance, way of speaking or personal mannerisms - Physical attributes (such as hair, colour or body shape) or any reference to Special Educational Needs and/or disability - Religious Religious taunts, disrespect of a person's beliefs
+- Physical including hitting, kicking, pushing, spitting or any use of violence - Verbal name calling, persistent teasing, spreading rumour, writing awful things about someone, using offensive names when addressing another pupil - Emotional deliberately excluding another student, tormenting, treating what someone says with disrespect.
+Indirect emotional tormenting, e.g. excluding another pupil from a group activity - Sexual unwanted physical contact, sexually abusive comments, lesbian, gay, bisexual or transsexual abuse. - Menacing demanding money or possessions, or to copy home learning or classwork, demanding the victim or bystander's silence when bullying has occurred - Racial racial taunts, graffiti, gestures - Misusing technology in or out of school cyber mobile phones/texts, social media, camera/video apps. - Interfering with another pupil's property, by stealing, hiding or damaging it - Belittling another pupil's abilities and achievements. - Indirect emotional tormenting, e.g. excluding another pupil from a group activity - Ridiculing another pupil's appearance, way of speaking or personal mannerisms - Physical attributes (such as hair, colour or body shape) or any reference to Special Educational Needs and/or disability - Religious Religious taunts, disrespect of a person's beliefs

-The School will ensure that named vulnerable groups such as SEND, LGBT+, Race and Faith groups such as Gypsy, Roma and Traveller, Appearance-related, LAC, Young Carers, and students with Mental Health issues and also those students whose characteristics are protected by the Equality Act 2010 Are free from any discrimination or bullying whilst at St. Peter's School.
-These protected characteristics are;
+The School will ensure that named vulnerable group such as SEND, LGBT+, Race and Faith groups such as Gypsy, Roma and Traveller, Appearance related, LAC, Young Carers, and students with Mental Health issues and also those students whose characteristics are protected by the Equality Act 2010:

 - age

 - disability

 - gender reassignment

 - marriage or civil partnership (in employment only)

 - pregnancy and maternity

 - race

 - religion or belief

 - sex

 - sexual orientation